AWMS Position on the Commercial Harvesting of Macropods.pdf

 There is broad agreement (Frith 1964; Newsome 1975; Shepherd and Caughley 1987) amongst ecologists that kangaroos—particularly those inhabiting the rangelands—have increased in abundance since European settlement due to the proliferation of water points, modification of vegetation communities to favour foods preferred by kangaroos and reduction in predation.
 This increase in abundance has brought them into conflict with many pastoralists and crop growers who contend that kangaroos compete with stock for food and water, consume crops and damage fences.
 To reduce the potential for conflict, kangaroos are culled or commercially harvested.

-The origins of the present kangaroo industry trace to rural support for it as self-funding pest control.
-Present harvests are typically 10-20% per annum, of conservatively estimated populations.
-It seems to be accepted that such harvests lower populations by about 30-40% compared with an unharvested population, yet sections of the rural community perceive that kangaroo harvesting fails the pest management task and seeks higher quotas (e.g. Wilson, 1996).
-The present harvest quotas are thought to be not far below maximum sustainable yields.
-Wildlife managers continually emphasise the need for harvests to be set conservatively, and not at maximum yields.
-However, we also have regional situations where annual offtakes may be well above the maximum sustainable yield and where immigration is a very significant factor in kangaroo demography (Pople, l996).
+Although the origins of the present kangaroo industry trace back to rural support for it as a form of self-funding pest control, current management is focussed more on promoting sustainable use.
+Present harvest quotas, per annum, are typically 10-20% of conservatively estimated populations, and harvesters seldom ever reach these quotas.
+It is thought that harvests of 20% reduce populations by about 30-40% compared with an unharvested population, yet sections of the rural community and some other stakeholders seek to increase quotas to reduce total grazing pressure on rangelands.
+Current harvest quotas are thought to be not far below maximum sustainable yields, although annual offtakes may be well above the maximum sustainable yield regionally and where immigration is a very significant factor in kangaroo demography (Pople 1996).